littlewhitecatdoge/Worldwide_Happiness_Report-data-visualation/README.md

 the author is **LFX(Feixiang Liu)** (clean the data and make three pictures at present)and **Niko(Shuhao Guan)**(do the gdp, health and score relationships.)

-At present we create three interactive pictures to observe distribution of the Worldwide Happiness Scores of countries and states.
+At present we create four interactive pictures to observe distribution of the Worldwide Happiness Scores of countries and states.

 In the future, we  hope to explore the relations among GDP, Health, and Happiness Scores.